drcs2000/drcs2000/README.md

 ## I'm Davi Rangel!

-:computer: I'm a Front-End Developer!
+:computer: I'm a FullStack Developer!

 :house_with_garden: I’m from Brazil.